Case Study

 Stakeholders

-Northern Territory Correctional Services, custodial operations, prisoners as end users, NEC delivery teams, government stakeholders and award submission stakeholders.
+Correctional-services leadership, custodial operations, prisoners as end users, NEC delivery teams, technology partners, government stakeholders and award submission stakeholders.

 Delivery Approach